George Meikle Kemp: Childhood and education

 George Meikle Kemp was the second of six children of James Kemp, a shepherd, and his wife Jean Mowbray.
 He was born on 25 May 1795 at Hillriggs Farm above the town of Biggar in Lanarkshire.
 When Kemp was a child his father moved from farm to farm, wherever he could find work.
 The family were frequently on poor relief.
 Kemp was known to have lived at Newlanddale from just after his birth, moving to Ingraston in 1802 and Nine Mile Burn in 1805 before his father settled at Moorfoot, southeast of Penicuik, in 1807 when Kemp was 12.

 Kemp's education, at parochial schools, was brief before he became a herdboy at the age of 11.
 At around this age, while on an errand, he visited the 15th century Rosslyn Chapel.
 The building awakened in Kemp an almost fanatical appreciation of Gothic architecture.

 Kemp's artistic talents had already shown themselves in his childhood when he learned to carve local bog oak into trinkets and quaichs finished with intricate ornament.
 He also built miniature watermills in the hillside burns.
 His parents recognised his talents and they realised that he would benefit from proper training.

 At the age of 14 Kemp was enrolled as an apprentice joiner with millwright and carpenter Andrew Noble at Moy Hall, Redscarhead, north of Peebles.
 He stayed there for four years, receiving a wide education.
 When at Moy Hall he repaired agricultural machinery and saw foundations laid and buildings erected.
-He taught himself or be a highly-skilled wood modeller.
+He taught himself to be a highly-skilled wood modeller.
 He also read ancient literature, wrote poetry and songs and played the violin.

 Kemp developed a life-long habit of walking long distances.
 On Saturday nights he would walk for four hours from Redscarhead to visit his parents at Moorfoot, walking back late on Sundays.
 In adulthood he sometimes walked enormous distances so as to find work or study medieval architecture.